Oakland-Texas Runs - NewsBreak

 SFGate

-Tigers first.
-Riley Greene homers to center field.
-Victor Reyes pops out to shortstop to Andrew Velazquez.
-Javier Baez walks.
-Harold Castro flies out to deep left field to Jo Adell.
-Kerry Carpenter pops out to shallow infield to Luis Rengifo.
-1 run, 1 hit, 0 errors, 1 left on....
+Cardinals seventh.
+Albert Pujols homers to center field.
+Tyler O'Neill lines out to center field to Nelson Velazquez.
+Paul DeJong strikes out swinging.
+Yadier Molina flies out to deep right field to Seiya Suzuki.
+1 run, 1 hit, 0 errors, 0 left on.
+Cardinals 1, Cubs 0.

 SFGate